E. Ray Stevens: Career

 From 1896 to 1903, Stevens and future U.S. Representative Burr W. Jones operated the law firm Jones & Stevens.
 Additionally, Stevens was elected to the Wisconsin State Assembly in 1900.
 In 1903, Stevens was appointed a Wisconsin circuit court judge by Governor Robert M. La Follette.
 He was elected to the Supreme Court in 1925 and served as a member until his death.
 During his time with the Supreme Court, he was also a lecturer at the University of Wisconsin Law School.

 Stevens died at his home in the Nakoma neighborhood, in Madison, Wisconsin, on the morning of August 25, 1930.
 He suffered a brief illness that resulted in a heart attack.

 Personal life and family

 Stevens married Kate Sabin of Windsor, Wisconsin.
-Sabin was also a University of Wisconsin graduate; she worked as a high school teacher in Stevens Point, Wisconsin, served as Dane County superintendent of schools, and taught at the Milwaukee-Downer College.
+Sabin was a leading Wisconsin educator; she graduated from the University of Wisconsin in 1893, served as Dane County superintendent of schools, and was the first female Regent of the University of Wisconsin.
+She also worked as a high school teacher in Stevens Point, Wisconsin, and taught at the Milwaukee-Downer College, where her sister, Ellen Clara Sabin was president.
 They had three children together, though one died young.